SuffolkLITLab/legal-tech-class/open-class/docs/classes/assignment-creating-document.md

 * Change the file name of the letter to be more descriptive
 * Add a yes/no question to the interview that prompts the user about whether they live in Alabama.
 * Add an optional paragraph using `% if ...:` and `% endif` tags that only displays if they live in Alabama.
 For example, it might say "As an Alabama resident, I am disappointed..."
+Take a look back at assignment 1 where we went over optional text.

 ### Turning in your work